Software-Evolution-Analytics-Lab-SEAL/ML_Contributor_replication/README.md

 ## Setup
 ## Usage
+### Dataset
+We have provided our dataset under **/data**.
+The collected repository data for our subject projects are in separate directories (e.g., data/tensorflow_tensorflow). data/contributor_features.csv, data/contributor_period_activity.csv and data/contributor_activity_sequence.csv contains the contributor features and the extracted OSS engagement features.

 ### Data Collection
-We have provided the collected data under /data.
-The code under /data_collect directory is only for recreating our dataset. data_collect/github_crawler.py collects the commits/pull requests/issues subject projects from GitHub data_collect/project_data_analyzer.py collects contributor timezone and commit, and extracts contributor features. data_collect/collect_fork_history.py collects the timestamps of forks from Github. data_collect/collect_fork_history.py collects the timestamps of star ratings from Github.
+We have provided the collected data under **/data**.
+The code under **/data_collect** directory is only for recreating our dataset.
+**data_collect/github_crawler.py** collects the commits/pull requests/issues subject projects from GitHub
+**data_collect/project_data_analyzer.py** collects contributor timezone and commit, and extracts contributor features.
+**data_collect/collect_fork_history.py** collects the timestamps of forks from Github.
+**data_collect/collect_fork_history.py** collects the timestamps of star ratings from Github.

 ### Approach
-Executing code under /approach directory requires a conda environment.
-Make sure to unzip the zipped data under tensorflow_tensorflow and pytorch_pytorch before executing the code in this directory. approach/profile_clustering.ipynb reproducing our profile identification.
-The result is in data/contributor_features.csv column 'profile. approach/workload_composition_work_preference_technical_importance.ipynb reproducing the workload composition pattern identification, work preference feature extraction, and technical importance calculation.
+Executing code under **/approach** directory requires a conda environment.
+Make sure to unzip the zipped data under tensorflow_tensorflow and pytorch_pytorch before executing the code in this directory.
+**approach/profile_clustering.ipynb** reproducing our profile identification.
+The result is in data/contributor_features.csv column 'profile.
+**approach/workload_composition_work_preference_technical_importance.ipynb** reproducing the workload composition pattern identification, work preference feature extraction, and technical importance calculation.
 The results are in data/contributor_period_activity.csv and data/contributor_activity_sequence.csv.

 ### Experiment
-The code under /experiments directory reproduces our experiments and results for each RQ.
+The code under **/experiments** directory reproduces our experiments and results for each RQ.
 Executing code under this directory requires a conda environment.
 ### RQ1 Result
 The code is in **experiments/rq1.ipynb**.
 ### RQ2 Result